buttonsrtoys/mvvm_plus/README.md

     - buildView
 - **Property** is a `typedef` of ValueNotifier, so adds nothing.

-Do not be fooled by MVVM+'s minimal interface.
+**DO NOT** be fooled by MVVM+'s minimal interface.
 As documented below, it a full implementation of MVVM.
 It achieves its simplicity by adding syntactic sugar to Flutter's existing API.

 ## Views and View Models